zer0Kerbal/ProbiTronics/readme.md

 ProbiTronics is all about specialized probes and reusability parts.
 For Kerbal Space Program.

-This add-on adds eighteen (18) probe and reusability focused parts to the KSP game.
+This add-on adds twenty-two (22) probe and reusability focused parts to the KSP game.

 ## By [`zer0Kerbal`][zer0Kerbal], originally by [`tdubic`][tdubic]